TikTok and teenagers

 Age rating and settings

-All accounts of young people between 13 and 15 years old areautomatically set to "private" at .
+All accounts of young people between the ages of 13 and 15 are automatically set to "private".
 This means that users in this age group can decide for themselves who can follow them and who can view or comment on their videos.
 The comment function under the videos is deactivated in the default settings.
-This can be changed to "friends" at most.
-Strangers cannot comment on videos of 13-15 year olds.
+This can be changed to "Friends" at most.
+Strangers cannot comment on videos by 13-15-year-olds.

-The "Duet", "Stitch" and "Suggest your account to others" features are disabled for this age group.
-Also, videos cannot be downloaded by others.
-Note: With the help of external programs, other users can bypass this block and continue to save videos.
+The "Duet", "Stitch" and "Suggest your account to others" functions are deactivated for this age group.
+In addition, videos cannot be downloaded by others.
+Please note: Other users can use external programs to bypass this block and continue to save videos.

 Since November 2022, livestreams can only be started by people over the age of 18 who have at least 1000 followers.
-In addition, users* can specify before the start whether the stream is suitable for minors.
+Users can also specify whether the stream is suitable for minors before starting it.
 Depending on this, they can then watch the streams.

-- Handysektor: Video tutorial "Set privacy correctly on TikTok".
+- Handysektor: Video guide "Setting privacy correctly on TikTok"

 More control through accompanied mode